tzeikob/replica/README.md

 docker run -d --name any-name \
   -p 27017:27017 \
   -v $(pwd)/data:/data/db \
-  tzeikob/replica:tag \
+  tzeikob/replica \
   --port 27017
 ```

-where `any-name` is the name you want to assign to the container and `tag` is the tag specifying the version of the MongoDB server.
+where `any-name` is the name you want to assign to the container.
 After that the server should be ready for connections at `mongodb://localhost:27017/db-name`.

 >Note, the container will be attached to the default `bridge` docker network.